AT89/nyancat/README.md

 ##Made with:
 - Education from WDI General Assembly, instructors Nick, Jesse, Adrian
 - Javascript
-- Runs on node.js with http-server
+- Runs on node.js with http-server for local testing
 - Phaser.io
 - Socket.io for websockets
 - Heroku for hosting